SMART Goals: Meaning, Examples, Template and How to Write Them

 Many people get stuck when it comes to turning a wish into a concrete goal.
 They have an idea, but the wording remains vague.
 The five steps below make it easier to turn a general intention into a clear SMART goal.
 It works for both personal and professional development.

 Start with the question: what exactly needs to change?
 Describe behavior, results, or situations as concretely as possible.
-Avoid words like “better,” “more,” or ‘less’ without explanation.
+Avoid vague words such as “better,” “more,” or “less” without explaining what they mean.

 Example: Instead of “I want to get fitter” → “I want to exercise three times a week for at least thirty minutes.”